SaaS Magic Number Calculator — Sales Efficiency Score

 The TikTok insight: a Magic Number of 0.9 (looks fine) paired with a Burn Multiple of 3.4 (very bad) means the sales motion is mediocre but the company is hemorrhaging cash on non-sales expenses.
 This is the sign of a "grow at all costs" culture that has not yet had its efficiency reckoning.
 Both metrics together paint the complete picture.

-The quarterly sales efficiency ratio (QSER) is the non-annualized version of the Magic Number: net new ARR this quarter ÷ S&M spend this quarter.
-The distinction between QSER and the Magic Number matters when comparing across companies with different reporting conventions.
+Sales efficiency measures how much revenue your sales motion generates for every dollar spent on sales & marketing.
+The quarterly sales efficiency ratio (QSER) is the non-annualized version: net new ARR this quarter ÷ S&M spend this quarter.
+The distinction between QSER and the magic number saas metric matters when comparing across companies with different reporting conventions.

 QSER of 0.25 × 4 = Magic Number of 1.0.
 Many founders confuse the two when reading Bessemer essays that quote "Magic Number of 1.0" as the threshold — if you compute QSER without the ×4 and compare it to the Bessemer threshold, you will think your efficiency is 4× worse than it is.
 This calculator uses the correct annualized Magic Number formula throughout.